 An agency's revenue comes from your monthly retainer.
 In most models, a higher ad spend either earns them a percentage-of-spend fee on top of the retainer, or at minimum makes you a more valuable client to retain.
 Their incentive is to keep you as a client and to make the relationship feel indispensable.

-An agency that made you genuinely independent — that taught you to run your own campaigns, transferred account ownership, and documented everything so you could operate without them — would be working against its own revenue model.
-So they don't do that.
-The opacity isn't necessarily malicious.
-It's structural.
+An agency that made you genuinely independent, taught you to run your own campaigns, transferred account ownership, and documented everything so you could operate without them, would be working against its own revenue model.
+Many do not do that.
+The opacity is not necessarily malicious.
+It is structural.

 Monthly PDFs serve this structure well.
 A PDF is not a dashboard.
-It shows you what the agency wants you to see, formatted to look good.
-You can't sort by cost, drill into a campaign, or compare this month's search term report against last month's.
-You receive the report; you don't explore the data.
+It shows a fixed view of the data, formatted after the fact.
+You cannot sort by cost, drill into a campaign, or compare this month's search term report against last month's.
+You receive the report; you do not explore the data.

 The Account Ownership Problem

-This deserves more attention than it usually gets.
+Account ownership needs more attention than it usually gets.
 When you sign up for Google Ads and start running campaigns, the account begins accumulating history.
-Google's algorithm uses that history to set Quality Scores — a 1-10 rating that affects how often your ads show and what you pay per click.
-An account with strong conversion data, high click-through rates, and well-organized campaigns will outperform a new account on the same keywords at the same bid, sometimes dramatically.
+Google's algorithm uses that history to set Quality Scores, a 1-10 rating that affects how often your ads show and what you pay per click.
+An account with strong conversion data, high click-through rates, and well- organized campaigns will often outperform a new account on the same keywords at the same bid.

 That performance advantage accrues over time.
 An account with eighteen months of conversion data has trained the Smart Bidding algorithm.
-It knows which times of day produce retained clients, which geographic areas convert at what rate, which search terms are worth bidding on and which aren't.
-This is not theoretical — experienced PPC managers will tell you that a mature account running the same campaigns as a new account will often produce better results at lower cost, just because of history.
+It knows which times of day produce retained clients, which geographic areas convert at what rate, which search terms are worth bidding on and which are not.
+The pattern is not theoretical.
+Experienced PPC managers will tell you that a mature account running the same campaigns as a new account will often produce better results at lower cost, because the account has history the new account lacks.

 When the agency owns the account, they own that history.
 If you leave to go to a different agency, or to manage campaigns yourself, you are not just losing a vendor.
 You are starting from zero in a competitive auction where your competitors have accounts that are months or years ahead of you.
 The transition cost is measured in worse performance for the first several months while the new account catches up.

-Always own your Google Ads account.
-Create it yourself, under your own email, and give the agency access to it.
-This is a standard, acceptable practice.
-Any agency that resists this arrangement is telling you something important about how they view the relationship.
+Own your Google Ads account.
+Create it under the firm's control and give the agency manager access.
+Agencies do this routinely.
+Any agency that resists that arrangement is telling you something about how it views the relationship.

 The Attribution Gap

-This is where the agency model has its deepest structural problem.
+The agency model has its deepest structural problem here.

 Agencies report on marketing metrics: clicks, impressions, calls, form fills, "leads generated."
 These are real numbers.
 They are also not the numbers that tell you whether your marketing is working.

 The number you actually need is: of the leads that came in through this campaign, how many retained, at what fee value, and what was my effective cost per retained client?
-A campaign that produces 40 leads at $50/lead might outperform a campaign that produces 15 leads at $75/lead — or it might not, depending entirely on retention rate and fee size.
+A campaign that produces 40 leads at $50 per lead might outperform a campaign that produces 15 leads at $75 per lead, or it might not, depending entirely on retention rate and fee size.
 You cannot know which is true from a marketing metrics report.

 Leads vs. Retained Clients

-The gap between "leads generated" and "clients retained" is where agencies hide.
+The gap between "leads generated" and "clients retained" is where agency reporting gets weakest.

-Not because they're all dishonest, but because they don't have access to your pipeline.
+Not because agencies are all dishonest, but because they usually do not have access to your pipeline.
 They see what happens up to the point of contact.
-What happens after that — who actually retained, what the fee was, whether the client came back — lives in your practice management system, which the agency doesn't touch.
+What happens after that, who actually retained, what the fee was, whether the client came back, lives in your practice management system, which the agency usually does not touch.

-This is a genuine structural problem, not a personnel problem.
-An agency that wanted to give you full attribution would need to integrate with your CRM.
-That's a deeper product than most agencies are built to deliver.
-We wrote about the attribution problem in more detail — the gap is architectural, not a matter of effort.
+The attribution gap is structural, not a personnel problem.
+An agency that wanted to give you full attribution would need to integrate with your CRM or pipeline.
+That requires a deeper product than most agencies are built to deliver.
+We wrote about the attribution problem in more detail.
+The gap is architectural, not a matter of effort.

 What Actually Replaces It

-The answer isn't just "learn to run your own ads."
+The answer is not "learn to run your own ads by hand."
 Some attorneys have the technical aptitude and the time to do that effectively.
-Most don't, and that's a rational position given what their time is actually worth.
+Most do not, and that is a rational position given what their time is actually worth.

-The answer is a platform the firm operates — with campaigns that run inside it, ad accounts the firm owns, and attribution that works because the marketing and the pipeline are in the same system.
+The better model is a firm-operated platform, not a blank canvas and not a black box.
+Campaigns run inside it, ad accounts stay owned by the firm, and attribution works because the marketing and the pipeline are in the same system.
 Hard budget caps, not a percentage of spend.
 Real-time dashboards, not monthly PDFs.
-The ability to see, at any point, which search terms are running, what they're costing, and what they're producing.
+The ability to see, at any point, which search terms are running, what they are costing, and what they are producing.

 The critical word is "operates," not "runs manually."
-The operational complexity — bidding strategy, negative keyword management, ad scheduling, campaign structure — can still be handled by software or by people.
-The difference is that the firm has visibility into what's happening and owns the underlying data.
-It's not "we handle it, trust us."
-It's "we handle it, here's exactly what we're doing and why, and you can see and change anything at any time."
+The operational complexity, bidding strategy, negative keyword management, ad scheduling, campaign structure, can still be handled by software or by people.
+The difference is that the firm has visibility into what is happening and owns the underlying data.
+Not "we handle it, trust us."
+More like: "we handle it, here is what we are doing and why, and you can see the underlying system."

 The Honest Transition

-Self-serve platforms require some learning.
-Not everyone has the bandwidth to manage campaigns on top of practicing law, and the real expertise that good agencies bring — knowing what works in competitive legal markets, understanding how to structure campaigns for personal injury versus family law versus criminal defense — is genuinely valuable.
+Firm-operated platforms still require some learning.
+Not everyone has the bandwidth to manage campaigns on top of practicing law, and the real expertise good agencies bring, knowing what works in competitive legal markets and how to structure campaigns for personal injury, family law, or criminal defense, is genuinely valuable.
 Some firms are better served by having a human handle it.
-That's fine.
-It should be a choice, not a dependency enforced by an ownership structure you didn't fully understand when you signed.
+That should be a choice, not a dependency enforced by an ownership structure you did not fully understand when you signed.

 The transition from agency to owned-platform is not painless.
-You'll spend time understanding your own data.
-You'll probably need to rebuild some accounts.
-There's a learning curve.
+You will spend time understanding your own data.
+You may need to rebuild some accounts.
+There is a learning curve.
 But you come out the other end owning the history, owning the data, and understanding what your marketing is actually producing.

 The Middle Path

-For most firms, the right answer is probably somewhere in the middle: a platform that manages the operational complexity while giving you genuine visibility.
+For most firms, the right answer is a platform that manages the operational complexity while still giving you genuine visibility.
 Not a blank canvas requiring you to become a PPC expert, but not a black box you receive a PDF from either.

 The platform handles the hard parts.
 You see what it's doing.